Four Decades of Defending Hunting, Fishing and Trapping

 Despite pumping more than $2.5 million into the campaign, HSUS was defeated, culminating nearly two years of fundraising and fighting by the Sportsmen’s Alliance and other groups opposed to Question 1.

-As it has for 37 years, the Sportsmen’s Alliance continues to be the leading organization fighting coast to coast against any legislation or action that threatens your outdoor heritage, while at the same time, proactively advancing legislation that allows more opportunities for sportsmen.
+As it has for more than 40 years, the Sportsmen’s Alliance continues to be the leading organization fighting coast to coast against any legislation or action that threatens your outdoor heritage, while at the same time, proactively advancing legislation that allows more opportunities for sportsmen.